ComparisonGoethe B1vsDTZ

 Practice materials for more exams coming soon.

-Information verified January 2025.
-Policies may change — confirm with your exam provider.
-Viobean is not affiliated with Goethe-Institut or BAMF.
+Information verified May 2026 against goethe.de and BAMF/g.a.s.t.
+Policies and fees may change — confirm with your exam provider.
+Viobean is not affiliated with Goethe-Institut, g.a.s.t., or BAMF.